MastewalD/student_register/README.md

 - **Database**: 🗄️ MongoDB
 - **Styling**: 🎨 CSS
 - **Authentication & Security**: 🔑 Passport, JSON Web Tokens (JWT), Bcrypt
+## API Documentation

+You can view and interact with the API using Postman: [MD College API Collection](https://www.postman.com/yourcollectionlink)
 ## Installation Steps

 1. **Install Node.js and npm** on your device.